dlt-hub/dlt/docs/website/docs/general-usage/configuration/config_specs.md

   ...
 ```

-The source above executes the `sql` against database defined in `dsn`. `ConnectionStringCredentials` makes sure you get the correct values with correct types and understands the relevant native form of the credentials.
+The source above executes the `sql` against database defined in `dsn`. `ConnectionStringCredentials`
+makes sure you get the correct values with correct types and understands the relevant native form of
+the credentials.

-Example 1: use the dictionary form
+Example 1.
+Use the **dictionary** form.

 ```toml
 [dsn]
 database="dlt_data"